Placing Green Bridges Optimally, with a Multivariate Analysis: Connecting Habitats at Small Diameter

-In particular, $G[F][V_i]$ is connected.
+In particular, $G[F][V_i]$ is required to be connected.
 Note that \RgbpAcr[1]{} reduces to~\prob{Diam \GBP} (where $d$ is part of the input and then set to the number of vertices in the input instance's graph).
 We have the following.